 South Korea is ADE’s 2018 focus country because of it’s dynamic, technically advanced and productive music markets in the world currently.
 This means a surplus of festival and conference activities are dedicated to.

 All you want to know about the nightlife in the city of Seoul and the key music industry players of South Korea will be presented to you with several panel sessions on Thursday afternoon at ADE Guesthouse, as Partner Program at De Balie, a 5 minutes walk from DeLaMar Theater.

-October is synonymous of Amsterdam Dance Event for every electronic music lovers.
-For 5 days the city turns into the capital of electronic music with more than 2500 artists in almost 200 venues. if you think that ADE is only night parties and festival, you're totally wrong!
-With music talks from the most important figures of the scene, to the creative lab, installations and even more, Amsterdam Dance Event cover the electronic music world at 360°.
+October is synonymous of Amsterdam Dance Event for every electronic music lover.
+For five days the city turns into the capital of electronic music with more than 2500 artists in almost 200 venues.
+If you think that ADE is only night parties and festival, you're totally wrong!
+With music talks from the most important figures of the scene, to the creative lab, installations and even more, Amsterdam Dance Event covers the electronic music world at 360°.
 As every year, we at [...]

 Day one kicks of with ADE Pro and ADE Green at the DeLaMar Theater and the return of ADE BeamLab at the Festival Hangout.